 As the newspaper’s first dedicated photo editor, Ticozzi works with photographers from all over the world to illustrate and enrich the paper’s international news coverage; her fresh approach has led to a series of compelling projects that offer new perspective on current events.
 One example was the newspaper’s documentation of the devastating earthquake that hit Italy’s central region in 2016: with Ticozzi’s guidance, La Repubblica commissioned a photography collective (TerraProject) to follow the aftermath for one year.
 The result is a sprawling and devastating report on the persistent impact of a natural disaster.

-We’re honored that Ticozzi has agreed to be a member of the jury for our Street Photography Awards 2018—her years of experience as a photo editor (and her background as a practitioner) offer valuable expertise and perspective to our esteemed jury.
-To learn more about the challenges of working at a daily newspaper, LensCulture editor Coralie Kraft reached out to Ticozzi for a chat about commissioning for a paper, the magazine’s relationship to freelancers, and more—
+Giulia Ticozzi was a jury member for our Street Photography Awards 2018, but she’s better known as the photo editor for La Repubblica, Italy’s second-largest daily newspaper.
+Her years of experience as a photo editor (and her background as a practitioner) offered valuable expertise and perspective to our esteemed jury.
+To learn more about the challenges of working at a daily newspaper, LensCulture reached out to Ticozzi for a chat about commissioning for a paper, the magazine’s relationship to freelancers, and more.

 (Cover image © Simona Pampallona for La Repubblica)